garrandall/popular-music-data/tracks/gang-gang-migos.md

   ranking_list: Billboard Hot 100
   start_date: '2018-02-10'
 ---
-Would you, oooh?
+Would you, oh
-Would you, oooh?
+Would you, oh

 Hey, I know this might sound weird to say (To say)